Island of the Setting Sun

 Mound of the Hostages - Tara, Ireland

-Review from the Meath Chronicle - 23rd Dec 2006
+Review printed in the Meath Chronicle - 23 December 2006

 Hill of Tara - seat of the 'Sky King' according to a new book Island of the Setting Sun - In Search of Ireland's Ancient Astronomers, by Anthony Murphy and Richard Moore.